You are here

 Top 10 things to do when you arrive

-1. Arrival guide for international students
+1. RMIT's arrival guide for international students

 Check the arrival guide for information about budgeting and the general cost of living, opening a bank account, accommodation, transport and free study support.
 You can also watch videos of international students talking about their experiences at RMIT and in Melbourne.